Today, we are going to assist you on how to install a wireless Netgear router in your home.

 Step 7.
 Now, you need to go to your computer and we will guide you on how to set it up.
-Open up an internet browser on your computers like Google Chrome, Firefox, Internet Explorer or Safari and at the top in the address bar type in routerlogin.com and press “enter”.
+Open up an internet browser on your computers like Google Chrome, Firefox, Internet Explorer or Safari and at the top in the address bar type in routerlogin.com Or 192.168.1.1 and press “enter”.

 Step 8.
-It will take you to the setup page to set up your network router and if does not come up you can hit the F5 button on the keyboard to refresh the page.
+It will take you to the setup page to set up your network router and if it does not come up you can hit the F5 button on the keyboard to refresh the page.